An independent public Inquiry into the AUKUS security partnership Launched June 2nd 2026

 Make a Submission

-We invite written, oral, and video submissions from Australian citizens and organisations.
+We invite written, oral, and video submissions from Australian citizens, organisations, and those in the Pacific and wider region with an interest in the AUKUS security partnership.
 All views are welcome and anonymous submissions are accepted.
 Submissions close September 1st, 2026.

 Submit online